Landing zone and root drive

 No, this can't be done at this time.
 This would require the Samba VFS module to be much more intelligent than it is now, which would mean copying some of Greyhole's PHP code into C, to be able to take a decision on where to place the file.

 I guess that would be possible in the Samba VFS, but never tried, so it's possible that this is just not possible to do in a VFS module.

-#7 Updated by dinomic over 10 years ago
+#7 Updated by dinomic about 11 years ago

 cpg, I think you're spot on - at least that's what I believe had happened, ie the SSD was quick to be written to, but the moving to the destination drives is slow in comparison.
 So if you're moving a lot of data, it won't take long before it fills up the landing zone.
 The impact of this when the landing zone is on the system drive is that the whole server just dies!
 No more HDA site, nothing!!
 Obviously, for headless installs, this is a big problem.

 I stand by my original idea that, seeing as Greyhole is only used for the Storage Pool, and you have to explicitly set which drives are in the Storage Pool, it makes sense that the Amahi control panel either explicitly sets the landing zone to be one of the storage pool drives (maybe the one with the largest space), or the user is forced to select which drive they want to be the landing zone.